jstagge/reproduc_hyd/ReadMe.md

 For any description of this methodology, please use the following citation (s):

-* Stagge, J.H., Rosenberg, D.E., Abdallah, A., Akbar, A., Attallah, N., and James, R. (In review) "A novel replicability survey tool to measure and promote reproducibility in hydrology."
+* Stagge, J.H., Rosenberg, D.E., Abdallah, A.M., Akbar, A., Attallah, N., and James, R. (In review) "A novel replicability survey tool to measure and promote reproducibility in hydrology."
 Scientific Data.

-* Stagge, J.H.
-(2018) "Reproducibility analysis repository accompanying Stagge et al. (2018)." doi: 10.5281/zenodo.1467417
+* Stagge, J.H., Abdallah, A.M., and Rosenberg, D.E.
+(2018) "jstagge/reproduc_hyd: Source code accompanying "A novel replicability survey tool to measure and promote reproducibility in hydrology" doi: 10.5281/zenodo.1467417

 ## Authors